cs3216/cs3216.github.io/coursework/mobile/index.md

 time designing a good UI; a good UI helps keep users.
 Although the functionality of your application is important, the way that it provides the functionality is just as important.
-Users will not continue using an application that is difficult to use, regardless how technically superior your application is or what functionality it provides.
+Users will not continue using an application that is difficult to use, regardless of how technically superior your application is or what functionality it provides.
 If your users do not like it, they simply won't use it.